Sandra KlashinskyInterim Chief Executive Officer

 Prior to her career in the energy sector, Carole worked at the University of Calgary as a Student Advisor overseeing Indigenous student retention and success programming, as well as leading the community outreach leadership programming.
 Carole also worked for the Wesley First Nation as the Human Resources and Education Director.

-Allison has over 15 years experience as an executive assistant working with senior executives.
+Allison has over 15 years experience working with senior executives and boards.

 Before joining AIOC, she held roles at ENMAX, SNC Lavalin ATP and TransAlta Utilities.